 about

-One is more involved with the violent and absurdistic sides of society and the other deals with the world of the unspeakable,
+You could say that there are two currents in her work.
+One is more concerned with the violent and absurd sides of society, and the other deals with the mystical world of the inexpressible.

 Her work is included in the collections of Boymans van Beuningen, de Amsterdam UMC kunstcollectie and Fondation Custodia in Parijs.